amadeovezz/nlp/README.md

 This repository contains different approaches to autoregressive character modeling using neural nets.
 The purpose is to implement, compare and contrast some of notable ideas in the field.

-## Intention
+## Inspiration and Intention

+This repo is essentially a re-implementation of many of the core ideas in https://github.com/karpathy/nn-zero-to-hero.
+There is a lot of code re-use from these lectures.

-This intention of this repository is educational in nature, and as such readability and conceptual understanding of the code is prioritized over performance.
+Additionally, this repository is purely educational in nature, and as such readability is prioritized over performance.

 ### A note on pytorch

-`pytorch` is mainly just used for tensor operations and auto-grad features whereas there is intentionally no use of `nn.Module`.
+There is intentionally no use of `nn.Module`.

-## Inspiration

-This repo is inspired by https://github.com/karpathy/nn-zero-to-hero and some code is re-used from here.

 ## Current models

-- mlps
 - learned embedding + mlps (Bengio et al.)
 - vanilla rnns
 - attention based models